-Last year, I wrote a post on setting up OpenVPN-AS as a gateway to a private network.
+Last year, I wrote a post on setting up a gateway to a private network, powered by OpenVPN-AS.
 I ran this network setup for quite a while with a lot of success, exposing services on my home network to the public internet, securely.

 - OpenVPN access server isn’t open source